There are a lot of interesting habits people consider for losing weight. Find out whether lemon water actually helps with weight loss or not.

 If you’re looking for other ways to make it easier for yourself to drink more water check out these 12 tips.

 The lemon slices or lemon juice you add contain some nutrients.
-The amount might not be that much but it probably won’t hurt either.
+The amount might not be that much but it should not hurt either.

 Some people also claim there is a “detox” effect from the lemon.
-The evidence that lemon water has a significant detox effect that helps weight loss is pretty much non-existent.
+To my knowledge, the evidence that lemon water has a significant detox effect that helps weight loss is pretty much non-existent.

 It’s true that there are certain nutrients help you remove certain damaging substances from your body.
 Even so, it’s not entirely clear how much this would benefit weight loss.